Cruis'n World: Gameplay

-The Nintendo 64 version adds an extra track on the Moon, which is unlocked once the player reaches the end of the "Cruise the World" mode, and also features an exclusive Championship mode, in which players race on circuit tracks set in the game's different stages rather than the arcade's road tracks, competing for points which allow the player to unlock upgrades for the cars.
+The Nintendo 64 version adds an extra track on the Moon, which is unlocked once the player reaches the end of the "Cruise the World" mode.
+It also features an exclusive Championship mode, in which players race on circuit tracks set in the game's different stages rather than the arcade's road tracks, competing for points that allow the player to unlock upgrades for the cars.
 The game supports up to four players using a split screen.

 Development

 The developers of this game sent artists on a round-the-world trip to digitally capture sights and major tourist attractions.

 The development of the Nintendo 64 version started in 1996 after the development of the Nintendo 64 version of Cruis'n USA.
-Eugene Jarvis had admitted that the Cruis'n USA port was not good, so they promised the game to be an arcade perfect port.
+Eugene Jarvis had admitted that Williams Entertainment's port of Cruis'n USA was not good, so they promised the game to be an arcade perfect port.
 Eurocom took the Cruis'n license and decided to spend more time on the game than in Cruis'n USA.
-In early 1997, Nintendo announced that Cruis'n World would be coming to the Nintendo 64 in the fall, but the game was silently delayed until 1998.
+In early 1997, Nintendo announced Cruis'n World would be coming to the Nintendo 64 in the fall.
+However, the game was silently delayed until 1998.

 Reception

 The game was displayed at the 1996 AMOA show, where it won the award for Most Innovative New Title.
 Electronic Gaming Monthly named it a runner-up for Arcade Game of the Year.
-A Next Generation critic commented that, like Cruis'n USA, Cruis'n World has an unsurpassed sense of arcade-style driving, saying that the players can drive fast, knock the cars of the road and get into chaotic multi-car collisions.
+A Next Generation critic commented that, like Cruis'n USA, Cruis'n World has an unsurpassed sense of arcade-style driving, saying the players can drive fast, knock the cars off the road and get into chaotic multi-car collisions.
 At the same time, he found this a shortcoming, since the game is very quickly mastered.
 He praised the track design as being more elaborate and requiring more skill than its predecessor, but said the pop-in remains as bad as before.

-The Nintendo 64 port was met with mixed reception, as GameRankings gave it a score of 62.76%.
+The Nintendo 64 port was met with mixed reception.
+On review aggregation site GameRankings, it held a score of 63% based on 14 reviews.

 Next Generation reviewed the Nintendo 64 version of the game, rating it two stars out of five, criticising the game having minimal technique and difficulty.